wrj95/Valemobi/README.md

 # WRJcode
-My code for acces to who for reed
+My code for access to who for read